Ayush-yadav11/Sonar-g/README.md

 # Sonar g

-A sophisticated gold price prediction platform with real-time market tracking and advanced machine learning algorithms, featuring a responsive UI designed for professional gold market analysis and forecasting.
+A sophisticated gold price prediction platform with real-time market tracking and advanced machine learning algorithms, featuring an elegant dark-themed UI with golden accents, designed for professional gold market analysis and forecasting.

 ## 📊 Overview

 Sonar g combines LSTM neural networks with modern web technologies to deliver accurate gold price predictions.
-The platform features a React frontend with Tailwind CSS and a Flask backend API that serves predictions from a trained machine learning model.
+The platform features a React frontend with Tailwind CSS, custom animated backgrounds, and a Flask backend API that serves predictions from a trained machine learning model.

 ## ✨ Key Features